awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 After you import your data into the dataset and create an output Amazon S3 bucket, you can export the dataset to the bucket for analysis\.
 To export a dataset using the AWS CLI, create a dataset export job using the `create-dataset-export-job` AWS CLI command\.
 For information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the *Amazon Simple Storage Service User Guide*\.

-Before you export a dataset, make sure that the Amazon Personalize service\-linked role can access and write to your output Amazon S3 bucket\.
+Before you export a dataset, make sure that the Amazon Personalize service role can access and write to your output Amazon S3 bucket\.
 See [Dataset export job permissions requirements](#export-permissions)\.

  The following is an example of the `create-dataset-export-job` AWS CLI command\.
-Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service\-linked role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 In `s3DataDestination`, for the `kmsKeyArn`, optionally provide the ARN for your AWS KMS key, and for the `path` provide the path to your output Amazon S3 bucket\.

  For `ingestion-mode`, specify the data to export from the following options:
 +  Specify `BULK` to export only data that you imported in bulk using a dataset import job\.